Outline#

 double double-precision real number

 You might notice the lack of booleans and strings.
 C deals with the same sort of objects that most computers do, namely characters, numbers, and memory addresses.
-Booleans in particular are represented by ints where 0 means false and any non-zero number means true, which will be elaborated on later.
+Booleans in particular are represented by ints where 0 means false and any non-zero number means true.
+This will be elaborated on later.
 The string type will also be discussed later, though you’ve already seen the use of a string literal; the "Hello, world!" text in src/hello_world.c defines a C string.

 If you are interested in what ‘single-precision’ and ‘double-precision’ refer to, then look at the IEEE 754 floating-point number specification.